Skip to main content

 The programming models of Camunda 7 and Camunda 8 are very similar if you program in Java and use Spring.

-For example, a worker in Camunda 8 can be implemented like this (using the Spring Zeebe SDK):
+For example, a worker in Camunda 8 can be implemented as follows (using the Spring Zeebe SDK):

 @JobWorker(type = "payment")